LukasCBossert/hu-berlin-bundle/README.md

 This bundle provides following files:

   * `hu-berlin-bundle.dtx` which is the core file designed with literate programming
+  * `hu-berlin-bundle.ins` which is the installation file for all necessary files generated automatically
   * `hu-berlin-bundle.pdf` is documentation of the bundle.
   * `README.md`
   * `makefile`